cvc-digital/typo3-twig/README.md

 ### Render templates in TypoScript

 To render a Twig template you can use the `TWIGTEMPLATE` content object.
+You can use it similar to the way, Fluid was used before.
+The `variables` are rendered as content objects and data processing is also possible.

 ```typo3_typoscript
 page.10 = TWIGTEMPLATE